✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 Frequently asked questions

 IRS Schedule 1-A is a new tax form used to calculate and claim four additional deductions created under OBBBA: qualified tip income, qualified overtime pay, qualified car loan interest, and the enhanced senior deduction.
-The total flows to Form 1040 Line 13b.
-These deductions may reduce taxable income and can be claimed whether a taxpayer itemizes or uses the standard deduction.
+The combined deduction flows to Form 1040 under the applicable tax-year instructions.
+These are additional deductions available to eligible taxpayers whether they itemize or claim the standard deduction.
 Verify exact treatment with IRS instructions or a qualified tax professional.

 Any taxpayer who received qualifying tip income, overtime premium pay, paid interest on a qualifying US-assembled car loan, or is age 65 or older as of December 31 of the tax year.
 The schedule is attached to Form 1040, 1040-SR, or 1040-NR.